fanweng/cpp-programming/knowledge-base/pointers/README.md

 ```

 - `unique_ptr::get`, `unique_ptr::release`, `unique_ptr::reset`
     * `get()` returns the *stored pointer* which points to the object managed by the `unique_ptr`.
-The `unique_ptr` still has the ownershipe of the pointer, i.e. responsible for deleting the managed data at some point.
+The `unique_ptr` still has the ownership of the pointer, i.e. responsible for deleting the managed data at some point.
     * `release()` releases the ownership of its *stored pointer* by returning its value and replacing it with `nullptr`.
-It doesn't destroy the managed object but `unique_ptr` is free of the responsbility of deleting the object.
+It doesn't destroy the managed object but `unique_ptr` is free of the responsibility of deleting the object.
     * `reset()` destroys the managed object.

 ```c++